vignesh1214/flightsearch/README.md

-# flightsearch
+# Flightsearch

-Helps you plan travel by suggesting dates of travel based on flight prices.
+Helps you plan travel by suggesting dates of travel based on flight prices on different days.
+It can also used to plan multiple trips in a given time frame.